mabdulmuiz12/COMP383_GroupProject/README.md

 After running MetaXcan and harmonizaing data, run S-PrediXcan using the standardized column names that the harmonization script will always output:

-To run harmonized GWAS on S-Predixcan:
+To run your own harmonized GWAS on S-Predixcan:

 ```bash
     python3 ~/COMP383_GroupProject/MetaXcan/software/SPrediXcan.py \